DivyanshKushwaha/News-Sentiment-Analyzer/README.md

 ## News Sentiment Analyzer
-Welcome to the News Sentiment Analyzer!
 This repository contains an application that extracts news articles for a specific company, analyzes their sentiment, identifies key topics, and provides insightful summaries.
 Additionally, it generates audio summaries in Hindi using Google Cloud Text-to-Speech (TTS).
 The application is deployed on Hugging Face Spaces for easy access and scalability.

-This guide will provide step-by-step instructions on setting up, running, and using the application, along with insights into the underlying architecture and functionality.

 ### Features
 - News Extraction